 Admission to the limited access business programs requires the following: 1) completion of at least 52 semester hours; 2) a cumulative grade point average on all college work attempted of at least 2.30; and 3) satisfactory completion of all required prerequisite coursework.

-Major Program of Studies at FSU: 47 hours depending on if CGS 2518 was taken as a prerequisite.
+Major Program of Studies at FSU: 47 credit hours.

 Non-Business Required Course (0-3 hours)